machengim/square/doc/api.md

 Use `withCredential` with requests, so jwt token can be sent with all methods for authentication.

- Admin, message and search functionalities are waiting in the roadmap.
+Admin, message and search functionalities are in the roadmap.

 GET method
 ---